christophedc0/Dump/DAPS/gdrives.md

 ❗ DAPS has the following priority ranking set: LOW -> HIGH (ASC)

-❗❗ In the end it remains a personal preference with the recommendations posted below, this only serves as a baseline and is by no means the golden rule.
+❗❗ Remember, it remains a personal preference when using the recommendations posted below, this only serves as a baseline and is by no means the golden rule.

 ## Drives